What is library branding, and why is it important?

 Branding is ubiquitous.
 Even supermarket value lines have recognisable branding.
 Therefore as Kotler and Armstrong point out, the practice of branding "is endowing products and services with the power of a brand."
 And because people are susceptible to emotion and suggestion, this power is enormous.

-Why is library branding so important?
+Why is library branding critical to success?

 Brandingmag states that branding is critical because of the impact it makes on your organisation.
 Although I am talking about services within an organisation in this post, your own internal brand or outward ‘face’ has to be recognisable to your end-users.
-Customer awareness and increased visibility of your information service brand ensures familiarity, respect, and trust.
+Customer awareness and increased visibility of your information service brand ensure familiarity, respect, and trust.

 Library and information services not only need to establish this trust and build a reputation, but they need to demonstrate ROI.
 Visibility plays a large part in this, so when physical visibility - floor walking, reference desks, library signage - is impossible, you need to reinforce your brand visibility in other ways.

 We already know that marketing is crucial in difficult times, and this is tied in with the effectiveness of your branding.
 You are aiming for 100% brand recognition amongst your end-users, clients, or audience.
-A recent article from HBR gave an overview of current branding challenges, as well as offering some practical advice to marketeers.
+A recent article from HBR gives an overview of current branding challenges, as well as offering some practical advice to marketeers.

 As people move beyond the current mode of survival, the momentum behind digital-experience adoption is unlikely to reverse as people are forced by circumstances to try new things.
 With so much changing so fast during this difficult time, what actions can brands take to serve and grow their customer base, mitigate risk, and take care of their people?